 Wednesday 28th June 2023 at 3:00pm CET

-Click the link below to request access to the recording
+Sign up to access the recording

 Dr. Bellosillo is the Head of the Molecular Biology Laboratory in the Pathology Department at Hospital del Mar (Barcelona, Spain).
 She is also Associate Professor at the Pompeu Fabra University (Barcelona).
 She is a member of different national and international scientific societies.
 Dr. Bellosillo has a wide experience in molecular biology applied to clinical diagnostics, as well as in translational research, having worked extensively in the area of liquid biopsy in recent years.
 Also working in the Instituto Hospital del Mar de Investigaciones Médicas (IMIM), she has conducted many research projects in the area of hematology and oncology, in which she has been the principal investigator.
 She has published more than 200 peer-reviewed publications (with an H-factor of 48) and developed two molecular biomarker related patents that are currently in the commercial operating phase.